Home-Based Business Advantages and Disadvantages

 3) Income Tax Advantages - Running a home-based business can be a great way to recoup your business expenses and in some cases, reduce the amount of income tax you have to pay.

 4) Family Time - If you have children, operating a home business can give you more flexibility with child care and more time to spend with your family.
 Once they're old enough, you might even employ your children in your business.
 It's perfectly legal as long as you follow the rules.

 The Disadvantages of Home Businesses

-3) Isolation and other issues.
-And many people who run home-based businesses suffer from feelings of isolation and feel "out-of-the-loop".
+3) Isolation - Many people who run home-based businesses suffer from feelings of isolation and feel "out-of-the-loop".
 Others find that running a home-based business means that their business interferes too much with their family life.